Transformer-Guided Deep Reinforcement Learning for Optimal Takeoff Trajectory Design of an eVTOL Drone

-Recently, there has been literature conducting artificial intelligence-enhanced optimal takeoff trajectory designs of eVTOL aircraft for higher efficiency. \citet{Sisk2024} developed twin-generator generative adversarial networks to generate realistic eVTOL takeoff trajectories.
-The developed model facilitated surrogate modeling due to the generated realistic trajectories as well as the dimensionality reduction which further permitted efficient takeoff trajectory designs. \citet{Roberts2025} developed a deep reinforcement learning (DRL) with an effective reward function formulation to learn the optimal takeoff policy.
-The trained policy achieved greater than 96\% accuracy for optimal energy consumption and possessed flexibility for feedback control but suffered from high sample complexity.
+Recently, artificial intelligence methods have been applied to eVTOL takeoff trajectory optimization to improve energy efficiency~\cite{Du2026}. \citet{Sisk2024} developed twin-generator generative adversarial networks to generate realistic eVTOL takeoff trajectories.
+The developed model facilitated surrogate modeling through the generation of realistic trajectories and dimensionality reduction, enabling efficient takeoff trajectory optimization. \citet{Roberts2025} developed a deep reinforcement learning (DRL) framework with an effective reward function formulation to learn the optimal takeoff policy.
+The trained policy achieved greater than 96\% accuracy for optimal energy consumption, but we noticed high sample inefficiency.

 Transformers are a family of neural network architectures developed for natural language processing tasks, where the attention-based mechanism performs well in translation and sequence understanding~\cite{Attention}.
-Unlike recurrent architectures (\emph{e.g.}, recurrent neural networks and long short-term memory networks), transformers processes sequential data in parallel, efficiently learning long-range relationships using self-attention.
-The ability for a transformer to handle sequential data has led to applications beyond language processing, including time-series forecasting~\cite{wen2022}.
-In this work, we train a transformer to represent the temporal changes in eVTOL control profiles.
+Unlike recurrent architectures (\emph{e.g.}, recurrent neural networks and long short-term memory networks), transformers process sequential data in parallel, efficiently learning long-range relationships using self-attention.
+The ability of a transformer to handle sequential data has led to applications beyond language processing, including time-series forecasting~\cite{wen2022}.
+In this work, we propose to use a transformer to represent the temporal changes in eVTOL control profiles.
 We use the trained transformer to guide a DRL agent operating in a complex, nonlinear environment.
-By integrating transformer-based sequential modeling with DRL, we aim to improve policy convergence and energy efficiency in eVTOL takeoff trajectories.
+By integrating transformer-based sequential modeling with DRL, the proposed framework is expected to improve policy convergence for DRL and energy efficiency for eVTOL takeoff trajectory optimization.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:methodology}, we detail the eVTOL simulation models.
-Also, we elaborate on the transformer architecture and DRL followed by the transformer-guided DRL.
-In~\ref{sec:results}, we present the results achieved by the transformer-guided DRL, compared against simulation-based optimal reference and vanilla DRL-based results.
-We end this paper with conclusions and future work in Sec.~\ref{sec:conclusion}
+In Sec.~\ref{sec:methodology}, we describe the eVTOL simulation models, transformer architecture, DRL framework, and transformer-guided DRL approach.
+In Sec.~\ref{sec:results}, we present the results achieved by the transformer-guided DRL compared against simulation-based optimal references and vanilla DRL-based results.
+We end this paper with conclusions and future work in Sec.~\ref{sec:conclusion}.